Blue Star Contemporary: Background

-Blue Star Contemporary is housed in a renovated warehouse in the Blue Star Arts Complex, a mixed-use development containing lofts, apartments, galleries, artist studios, retail stores, and restaurants.
-BSC is a part of the King Williams Cultural Arts District in the Southtown neighborhood and is located along the San Antonio River Walk.
+Contemporary at Blue Star is housed in a renovated warehouse in the Blue Star Arts Complex, a mixed-use development containing lofts, apartments, galleries, artist studios, retail stores, and restaurants.
+It is a part of the King Williams Cultural Arts District in the Southtown neighborhood and is located along the San Antonio River Walk.

-Blue Star Contemporary is at the center of San Antonio's First Friday Art Walk, an event that takes place on the first Friday of each month and is intended to provide "a free showcase of the art community in San Antonio."
-Blue Star Contemporary is credited as being a revitalizing force for the arts district and surrounding neighborhoods.
-Contemporary Art Month (CAM), San Antonio's month-long celebration of local contemporary art in July, started at the museum.
+The Blue Star Art Complex (including Contemporary at Blue Star) is at the center of San Antonio's First Friday Art Walk, an event that takes place on the first Friday of each month.
+It began in 1994, at the initiative of artist-run studios within the complex.
+It grew with the participation of artists and the Southtown Alliance Group, and it is said to be the oldest monthly art event in San Antonio.
+First Friday has been called "a lifeline and central hub for working artists," and, additionally, it has been written that "Many creative types are able to learn the business ropes by selling their art through the guidance of the First Friday community and Blue Star Arts Collective."
+It was described in MySA (a sister publication of the San Antonio Express-News) in 2025 as "a major cultural event located in the South Alamo corridor."

+Contemporary at Blue Star is credited as being a revitalizing force for the arts district and surrounding neighborhoods.
+Contemporary Art Month (CAM), San Antonio's month-long celebration of local contemporary art, which originally took place in July, started in 1986 at what is now called Contemporary at Blue Star.

+While the Contemporary at Blue Star remains in its original building, a number of artist-run spaces located in other warehouses closed as more commercial developments took place within the complex as a whole, as noted by MySA in 2013.
+The San Antonio Current also raised the commercialism issue in 2013: "there has long been confusion whether the project that began with a renegade art show 28 years ago would find its final allegiance with art or more prosaic commerce."
+At that time, then director Bill FitzGibbons said that "the Blue Star Contemporary Art Museum [as it was then known] is definitely recognized as the catalyst for making the area a cool, hip art district, and has helped significantly the adjacent real estate prices.”

 Programs

-In 2016, BSC programs included Creative Classrooms, a free six-week program that brings artists to school classrooms for weekly lessons, the MOSAIC Student Artist Program, a free after-school program for students interested in learning about the arts, and the Berlin Residency Program, a three-month residency at the Künstlerhaus Bethanien granted to four artists from Bexar County annually.
-Blue Star Contemporary partnered with BiblioTech, Bexar County's digital library, to open a reading room in the museum's Arts Education Lab in 2016.
+In 2016, programs included Creative Classrooms, a free six-week program that brings artists to school classrooms for weekly lessons, the MOSAIC Student Artist Program, a free after-school program for students interested in learning about the arts, and the Berlin Residency Program, a three-month residency at the Künstlerhaus Bethanien granted to four artists from Bexar County annually.
+Contemporary at Blue Star partnered with BiblioTech, Bexar County's digital library, to open a reading room in the museum's Arts Education Lab in 2016.